Perched dramatically at the tip of Tillamook Head, Ecola State Park is one of the most scenic and wild state parks on the Oregon coast.

 Nature Watching at Ecola State Park

-There is no shortage of majestic creatures when it comes to Ecola State Park.
+There is no shortage of majestic creatures at Ecola State Park.
 Birds are likely to be the first thing you’ll notice.
 From bald eagles to peregrine falcons, this part of the coast attracts dozens of rare and unique species of bird.

 The park has rocky shorelines, beaches, woodlands, rainforests, and estuaries, all of which provide habitats for a range of birdlife, making it a haven for bird watchers and nature enthusiasts.

-Throughout winter and spring is when the whales come out to play.
+Throughout winter and spring, the whales come out to play.
 If you’re in the park at this time, you’ll have the best chance of spotting these huge beasts just out to sea.

-Look out for the herds of Roosevelt Elk that call Ecola State Park their home.
-You’ll see them grazing in the meadows or slowly emerging from the rainforests, so make sure you keep your eyes peeled while out on a hike.
+You can also see herds of Roosevelt Elk at Ecola State Park.
+You’ll see them grazing in the meadows or slowly emerging from the rainforests, so make sure you keep your eyes peeled while you’re hiking.

 Tillamook Lighthouse